vikashask/MEAN-Interview-Question/React/react js Notes.md

 ### functional component
     are function
-    functional component is to accept props as an argument and return valid JSX.
-    Functional components are easy to test
-    better performance , no state or lifecycle method Functional components are easy to debug
+    functional component is to accept props as an argument and return valid JSX. better performance , no state or lifecycle method Functional components are easier to read, debug, and test.
+They offer performance benefits, decreased coupling, and greater reusability.
-    Functional components are more reusable

 ```
 function Hello(props){